 Gardner-Webb University’s School of Education offers a learning environment that supports Christian values in the classroom.
 You will gain valuable professional preparation to succeed in your career and help your future students succeed in school.
 You will also benefit from spiritual support that prepares you for ethical, inspired leadership.

-Upon completion of this program, students will have earned a Master of Arts in Curriculum and Instruction and be recommended for graduate-level licensure in Curriculum and Instruction which requires a satisfactory score on the Praxis II exam.
+Upon completion of this program, students will have earned a Master of Arts: Teacher Leadership in Curriculum and Instruction and be recommended for graduate-level licensure in Curriculum and Instruction which requires a satisfactory score on the Praxis II exam.
 The program is designed to offer the depth of a concentration and the breadth of a cross-disciplinary perspective to develop curricular leaders who can shape educational practices at all levels.

-Students in the Master of Arts in Curriculum and Instruction program must hold at least a bachelor’s degree from a regionally accredited institution with a minimum 2.50 grade point average for all coursework beyond high school.
+Students in the Master of Arts: Teacher Leadership in Curriculum and Instruction program must hold at least a bachelor’s degree from a regionally accredited institution with a minimum 2.50 grade point average for all coursework beyond high school.
 Three years of teaching experience is strongly recommended.
 In order to obtain graduate-level licensure, students must hold initial licensure.
 Applicants not currently licensed in North Carolina are eligible for acceptance into the program but will not be recommended for licensure unless they obtain an initial State of North Carolina Department of Public Instruction Professional Educator’s License prior to completing their degree.

 Integrated curriculum will be offered within the five-semester, 33-hour Curriculum and Instruction degree program.
 Each semester students will take one module, consisting of six or seven integrated semester hours with a one-credit hour internship during the third, fourth, and fifth semesters.

 Additional information, including descriptions of specific courses and their corresponding credit hours, is available in the Academic Catalog.